ebullient/monster-combat/README.md

 * The Spring application also uses WebFlux (no Tomcat).
 * The Quarkus application uses the micrometer core library

-For these applications, metrics are gathered by one injectable class, usually called `CombatMetrics.java`.
-I wanted metrics collection to be easy to find, and easy to change.
+Application metrics are contained in one injectable class, `CombatMetrics.java` in the core library.
+I wanted metrics definitions to be easy to find, and easy to change.
 This choice means I'm not making extensive use of annotation-based configurations, but for what I'm attempting, I'm ok with that trade-off.

 ## Getting started